Final viva and thesis submission

 What you need to do

-Between twelve and three months prior to your viva, your Director of Studies must submit an EX1 (Doc) form to the Faculty Research Degrees Committee (RDC) proposing your examiners (please check paper deadline dates of the next RDC).
+Between twelve and three months prior to your viva, your Director of Studies must submit an EX1 (Doc) form to the College Research Degrees Committee (FRDC) proposing your examiners (please check paper deadline dates of the next RDC).
 The EX1 form is created so that your internal and external examiners can be approved as well as your thesis title (the thesis title that appears on the EX1 cannot be changed once it is approved).

 You will need to complete some parts of the EX1 yourself, such as personal details.
 Some parts, such as the names of the internal and external examiner, will need to be completed by your Director of Studies.
 Appended to your EX1 form should be an EXCV (Doc) for each proposed examiner, again, this is something that your Director of Studies will arrange.

-Do not submit your thesis for examination if you have used images, diagrams or large amounts of text that have been produced by another person unless you have permission to so.
+Do not submit your thesis for examination if you have used images, diagrams or large amounts of text that have been produced by another person unless you have permission to do so.

 The thesis title on the submitted version must be the title that has been approved on your EX1 form; if different, this may cause a delay in the process.